-SCMS is the procurement agent for PEPFAR-funded drugs and commodities in Cote d'Ivoire and the principal provider of technical assistance (TA) for the HIV/AIDS commodities supply chain, especially for forecasting and management.
+SCMS is the procurement agent for PEPFAR-funded drugs and commodities in Cote d'Ivoire and the principal

 In the HBHC budget code, SCMS will use pipeline funding to procure and deliver a standard package of palliative care materials for an FY 2013 target of 191,100 adult HIV patients (and 18,900 pediatric patients, funded through pipeline funds in PDCS) to the Public Health Pharmacy (PSP) central warehouses and ensure pre-arranged distribution planning for incoming orders to facilitate in-country management.
 PSP and the National HIV/AIDS Care and Treatment Program (PNPEC) with SCMS support will ensure that a rational distribution plan is pre-calculated for each site based on prior consumption and reviewed at least quarterly using client data and physical inventory spot-checks.